DadCooksDinner

 Shape the meatballs

 Put the stuffing mix in a large bowl and stir in the milk.
 Let the stuffing sit for 5 minutes to absorb the milk.
-Add the ground turkey, sprinkle the onion, cranberries, and fine sea salt over the meat, and add the egg.
+Add the ground turkey, sprinkle the onion, cranberries, (optional) gelatin, and fine sea salt over the meat, and add the egg.
 Mix until everything is combined, then keep mixing for a couple of minutes, really working the meatballs - this will help them hold their shape.
 Form the turkey mix into 12 golf-ball-sized meatballs, each about 2 inches in diameter.

 Meatballs in the Instant Pot